 Coach Brown started wrestling at age 10 and earned wrestling scholarships to North Idaho College (NIC) and Eastern Washington University (EWU).
 He was a member of three national NAIA championship teams—two at NIC and one at EWU (the first national championship for any sport at EWU).
 Coach Brown is a member of the EWU Hall of Fame.

 Coach Brown is a two-time KingCo League “Assistant Coach of the Year.”
 He has also received the Pacific Northwest Wrestling Officials Association’s “Distinguished Service” award.

 Coach Brown is in his second year coaching wrestling at IHS.
-He wrestled all four years in high school, culminating with an undefeated senior year and taking 3rd place at the State Championship.
+He wrestled all four years in high school in Pennsylvania, culminating with an undefeated senior year and taking 3rd place at the State Championship.

 Coach Brown has a competitive passion for wrestling.
 His hope is that each wrestler takes what they learn on the mat and applies it to their lives: hard work, tenacity and the never-quit attitude.

 Coach Brown’s favorite quote is all about being tenacious and never giving up on your dreams: “The first period is won by the best technician.
 The second period is won by the kid in the best shape.
 The third period is won by the kid with the biggest heart.” —Dan Gable

 This is Coach Malone’s first year coaching with the IHS wrestling program.
 He previously coached for three years at Mt.
 Spokane High School where he also wrestled as a student-athlete during his high school years.
 Coach Malone has also worked as a strength and conditioning coach for middle-school to college-age athletes.